nancyyeh/the-shoppies/README.md

 - View the list of films already nominated ✅
 - Remove a nominee from the nomination list ✅
 - Save nomination lists if the user leaves the page (using local storage) ✅
+- Debounce on search so it doesn't overload the search query ✅
 - Pagination for search results ✅
 - Animated alert when five movies are nominated and display submit button ✅
 - Animated alert of success submission along with clear nominations and search terms ✅
-- Debounce on search so it doesn't overload the search query ✅
+- Github icon to link to source code ✅

 # 🖥️ Tech